Let’s Talk

 solr-jvm-memory-getting-full

-What is default JVM Memory setup?
+What is default JVM Memory Setup?

-Basically, it is all up to your project and requests that how many requests you are sending and how big the request is.
-But if your system has enough space in free storage and RAM is more than 8GB then you can easily set the 2GB JVM memory for solr.
+So basically, it is all based on your project and its number of requests and how big those requests are.
+If your system has good enough space for free storage and the RAM is above 8 GB then you will easily be able to set the 2GB JVM memory for SOLR.

-How to increase the JVM Memory setting?
+How to increase the memory setting of JVM?

-1. To increase you will need to go for the solr installed folder.
+1. Go for the SOLR installed folder.

 “REM set SOLR_JAVA_MEM=-Xms512m -Xmx512m”

-7. Once you change that you will have to save the file.
+7. Now you can save the file.

-9. That’s it.
-After restarting go to the SOLR site and refresh the dashboard and you will be able to see the JVM Memory increased to 2 GB.
+9. Refresh the dashboard after restarting and you will be able to see that the memory of JVM has increased to 2G.

 YOU MAY ALSO LIKE